nuelu/Diabetic-Retinography-Detection/README.md

 The evaluation metric are: Overall AUC, AUC's in Female and Male groups respectively.
 Dataset- ODIR-5K

-Diabetic Retinopathy is a leading cause of blindness, and early detection can significantly improve patient outcomes.
+Diabetic Retinopathy is a leading cause of blindness, and early detection can significantly improve patient outcome.
 This study aims to automate the detection process through machine learning models, reducing the dependency on manual screening.